Open-RIO/NetworkDelegate/README.md

 4) Disconnect from the Master Socket.
 5) Connect to the server on the port specified in step 3
 6) Send "TUNNEL [uuid]" to the server, where uuid is the uuid received in step 3
+8) The server may send back 'VERIFY'.
+This means the delegate on the server requires a password.
+The password should be sent back in a hashed form, using one of the following algorithms: (SHA-1, SHA-256 or MD5).
+The server specifies the algorithm, but does not tell the client.
+By default, it is SHA-256, unless otherwise stated by the server.
 7) If all is well, the server will send back "SUCCESS".
 You can now use the socket normally.
 If not, the server will send back an error message.